 Now, there’s a separate conversation to be had about changing your email password and using a secure password manager app for your email, but we’re going to table that for now.

-Using a secure email provider is just one of many steps you should be taking to protect yourself online.
+Using a secure email provider in 2020 is just one of many steps you should be taking to protect yourself online.

 Not All Email Providers Are Equal

 You might be tempted to think that all email providers are basically the same and there’s not much difference between their services.

 But the truth is that different email providers have different security standards.

 I’m going to discuss the pros and cons of a number of popular email providers, but if you only read this introduction, here’s what’s important to know: